Timeless path integral for relativistic quantum mechanics: Summary and discussion

 Starting from the canonical formulation in \cite{Rovelli:book}, the timeless path integral for relativistic quantum mechanics is rigorously derived.
 Given in \eqnref{eqn:path integral 4}, the transition amplitude is formulated as the path integral over all possible paths in the constraint surface $\Sigma$ (through the confinement by the delta functional $\delta[H]$), and each path contributes with a phase identical to the classical action $\int_{\tilde{\gamma}}p_adq^a$ divided by $\hbar$.
 The alternative expression is given in \eqnref{eqn:path integral 3}, which is the functional integral over all possible paths in the cotangent space $\Omega=T^*\mathcal{C}$ as well as over the Lagrange multiplier $N$.
 The timeless path integral manifests the timeless feature of relativistic quantum mechanics, as the parametrization for paths has no physical significance.
 For the special case that the Hamiltonian constraint $H(q^a,p_a)$ is a quadratic polynomial in $p_a$, the transition amplitude admits the timeless Feynman's path integral over the paths in the configuration space $\mathcal{C}$, as given in \eqnref{eqn:Feynman's path integral}.

 The formulation of timeless path integral is intuitively appealing and advantageous in many respects as it generalizes the action principle of relativistic classical mechanics by replacing the classical notion of a single trajectory with a sum over all possible paths.
-In particular, it is easy to argue that the classical solution contributes most to the transition amplitude and thus \eqnref{eqn:W approx} is a good approximation for generic cases since the stationary solution is identical to the classical one.
-In the vicinity of the classical trajectory, the semiclassical approximation \textit{\`{a} la} the WKB method can be developed.
+It is easy to see that the classical solution contributes most to the transition amplitude and thus \eqnref{eqn:W approx} is a good approximation for generic cases since the stationary solution is identical to the classical one.
+Various approximation methods developed in (conventional) path integral approaches can be readily adapted to the timeless description.
 Furthermore, timeless path integral offers a new perspective to see how the conventional quantum mechanics emerges from relativistic quantum mechanics within a certain approximation (as discussed in \secref{sec:deparametrizable systems}) and may provide new insight into the problem of time.
+Specifically, for strictly deparametrizable systems, relativistic quantum mechanics and conventional quantum mechanics are different at the level of kinematics but identical at the level of dynamics; for non-strictly deparametrizable systems, on the other hand, they are different for both kinematics and dynamics.